-- In a mixing bowl whisk sugar and flour, then add in lemon zest, lemon juice and eggs whisk until well blended.
+- For the lemon layer: In a mixing bowl whisk sugar and flour, then add in lemon zest, lemon juice and eggs whisk until well blended.
 Set aside.

 - Mix in eggs one at at time adding in vanilla with second egg.
 Mix in 1/4 cup sour cream.
 Tap bowl against countertop about 10 times to release any large air bubbles.

 - Pour lemon filling over crust, then evenly drizzle cheesecake filling by the spoonful over lemon layer (work to evenly distribute, layers will separate once baked).
 Skim off any air bubbles.

-- In a small mixing bowl whisk together sour cream and powdered sugar.
+- For the sour cream layer: In a small mixing bowl whisk together sour cream and powdered sugar.
 Spread into an even layer over chilled bars.

 - *Cream cheese should be softened until it's nearly be melted.
 This way it's runnier and it will make the cheesecake filling easier to drizzle over the top of the lemon layer.

 - Recipe source: adapted with some changes from allrecipes